On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

-We integrate over the recorded duration covering at least \num{80} cycles of the slowest flapping flags and up to \num{450} cycles for the fastest flapping flags.
-The reference position is chosen for all the flags at $\kindex{s}{ref}/L = 0.5$.
-The results in \cref{fig:SpatialDeformations}c are shifted such that the first measurable position along $s$ has a zero delay $\tau$ to facilitate the comparison.
-The correlation delay increases non-linearly in the first half of the centreline and linearly for curvilinear positions beyond the radius of second moment of area $s > \kindex{r}{2}$.
-The wave speed is extracted for each of the measurement series by linearly fitting the correlation delay as a function of $s/L$ for $s>\kindex{r}{2}$ (shaded area in \cref{fig:SpatialDeformations}c).
-The wave length is then calculated as $\lambda = c/f$.
+The wave length can now be calculated as $\lambda = c/f$.
 The resulting wave length values for all flags are summarised in \cref{fig:SpatialDeformations}d.
 The wavelength is approximately constant for the full dataset when normalised by the length of the flag $\lambda/L = \num[separate-uncertainty]{1.87(0.08)}$.
 The lowest mass ratio series have slightly lower wavelengths.
 The dimensionless wavelength is larger than the wavelength of the second cantilevered beam mode shape ($m=\num{2}$ in \cref{fig:SpatialDeformations}d), but significantly smaller than the first mode ($m=\num{1}$).
 Low mass ratio flags were characterised by a larger contribution of third mode shape (\cref{fig:EnvelopeAndBeamModes}i).
 The wavelength of the third mode is smaller than the wavelength of the first and second mode (\cref{fig:SpatialDeformations}d) and its larger contribution in low mass ratio flags explains the decrease of wavelength with decreasing mass ratio.

 The main spatial characteristics of the post-critical flag flapping are the amplitude envelope, the tip amplitude, and the wavelength of the travelling deformation wave.
 All flags tested in this study show the same double-neck flapping mode in the post-critical regime.
 The spatial characteristics non-dimensionalised by the length of the flag are independent of the aspect ratio, and are predominantly governed by the mass ratio.
 An increase in the mass ratio leads to a shift in the necks toward the tip and a decrease in the nondimensional tip amplitude.
 The dimensionless wavelength remains approximately constant and only slightly decreases for the lowest mass ratios tested.
 Next, we will focus on how the aspect ratio and mass ratio affect the temporal characteristics of the deformation speed, including the wave speed, oscillation frequency, and Strouhal numbers.